SEACrowd/seacrowd.github.io/_projects/2025-seavl-phase-2.md

     </div>
 </div><br>

-### About the Project
+## About the Project

+After the success of [SEA-VL Phase 1](https://seacrowd.github.io/seavl-dataset/), we are proud to launch **SEA-VL Phase 2**!

-For Phase 2, we have an even bigger ambition: we want to build an open-source state-of-the-art vision language model (VLM) for Southeast Asia!
+For Phase 2, we have an even bigger ambition:

+> Build an open-source state-of-the-art vision language model (VLM) for Southeast Asia

 We believe it’s high time to create a model that truly understands Southeast Asia culture and language, the way we see it.
 We want the model to reflect the visual and linguistic richness of the SEA region.
 This effort requires diverse contributions: high-quality data curation and annotation, prompting, model training, evaluation, and more.

+## Contribution Guide

 Every contribution to any SEA-VL Phase 2 task will earn participation points.

-Reaching 200 or more points guarantees a certificate of participation and merchandise (t-shirt and keychain), while reaching 300 or more points will earn co-authorship in the final project paper.
+- Reaching >= 200 points guarantees a certificate of participation and merchandise (t-shirt and keychain)

-### Contribution Guide
+- Reaching >= 300 points will earn co-authorship in the final project paper.

 SEA-VL Phase 2 is split into five main tasks described below.
 You can contribute to any task that aligns with your interest or expertise.